-Command: bgp selection-deferral-time <1-3600> no bgp selection-deferral-time <1-3600>
+Command: bgp selection-deferral-time <1-3600>

 Function: Configure selection-deferral-time for BGP GR.
 Specify the longest waiting time that start to count selection route from the received OPEN messages to the received EOR for Restarting Speaker.
 If Restarting Speaker does not receive EOR after exceed the time, it can count selection route.
 No command restores selection-deferral-time as the default value of 120 seconds.